arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/giga-r1-technical-reference/giga-r1-technical-reference.md

 - [Using the CAN bus on the Arduino GIGA]()

 ## SPI
-The **Arduino GIGA R1** features two separate SPI (Serial Peripheral Interface) busses, one is configured on the 6 pin header labelled SPI, and the other is broken out into pin connections on the board.
+The **Arduino GIGA R1** features two separate SPI (Serial Peripheral Interface) buses, one is configured on the 6 pin header labelled SPI, and the other is broken out into pin connections on the board.

 The pins used for SPI on the **Arduino GIGA R1** are the following: